textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 ### Git command-line client

-The command-line also requires a client, the [git command-line client](https://git-scm.com/downloads) (for most operating systems, including macOS).
+The command-line also requires a client, the [git command-line client](https://git-scm.com/downloads) is available for most operating systems.

 Use the following command to clone the Textpattern dev branch repository to your local drive: